 - Twist the end covered with adhesive into the predrilled hole.

-- Now wipe off any excess glue with a rag.
+- Wipe off any excess glue with a rag.

 08 of 10